Institutes Curriculum

 Health Science II

 This course is specifically designed for students that have been accepted to the Institute of Health Science.
-The prerequisite for this course includes successful completion of the Introduction to Health Science.
-Building on the introduction course, student will develop a deeper understanding of the human body, including anatomy, physiology, disease processes and treatments.
-There will be a particular focus on the cardiovascular system, pulmonary system, nervous system and musculoskeletal system.
-Students will be expected to prepare for and compete in competitions designed to engage active learners, including anatomy competitions, and hands on skills competitions, including suturing and emergency response.
-Students will also learn basic and intermediate principles of sports medicine, including injury prevention and the response to athletic injury.
-One of the major objectives of this course will be to have students trained to be first responders during athletic competitions and events, under the supervision of physicians and certified athletic trainers.
+It is typically taken during sophomore or junior year.
+Building on the introductory course, students develop a deeper understanding of the human body, including anatomy, physiology, disease processes and treatments.
+There is a particular focus on the musculoskeletal system including the anatomy, function and injuries of the upper and lower extremities.
+Students also learn basic and intermediate principles of sports medicine, including injury prevention and the response to athletic injury.
+One of the major objectives of this course is to train students as first responders during athletic competitions and events, under the supervision of physicians and certified athletic trainers.

-Prerequisite: Completion of the previous science course with a year-long grade of 93% or better and teacher recommendation.
+Prerequisite: completion of previous science class with a grade of 93% or better, qualifying score on placement test, and teacher recommendation.

 AP Physics I

-Prerequisite: Completion of Geometry Honors with 83% or better, concurrent enrollment in Algebra II (Algebra 2H if grade 9), and current science teacher recommendation.
+Prerequisite: completion of Geometry Honors with 83% or better, concurrent enrollment in Algebra 2 (Algebra 2H if grade 9), and current science teacher recommendation.

 AP Physics II

-Prerequisite: Completion of AP Physics I, concurrent enrollment in Algebra II or higher, and teacher recommendation.
+Prerequisite: completion of AP Physics I, concurrent enrollment in Algebra 2 or higher, and teacher recommendation.

-This is a cutting edge, laboratory-based course that examines the role of molecular biology and bioethics in biotechnology.
+This is a lab-based course examines the role of molecular biology and bioethics in biotechnology.
 It introduces students to biotechnology laboratory skills, including documentation, safety, and solution preparation.
 Major emphasis is placed on aseptic techniques, DNA amplification using polymerase chain reaction (PCR), recombinant DNA techniques, protein purification, spectrophotometry, and electrophoresis techniques.
 A key aspect of this course is the examination of ethics in biotechnological approached from a Biblical worldview.
-In each unit, students will address ethical questions related to the unit content and techniques.
-This course aims to produce technically sound scientists who evaluate information and make informed decisions, especially when larger ethical questions may be involved.
+In each unit, students address ethical questions related to the unit content and techniques.
+This course teaches student-scientists to evaluate information and make informed decisions, especially when larger ethical questions may be involved.

 AP Psychology